 AFC West - Ultimately the AFC West is the big winners in the trade.
 The Chargers could barely make .500 and the playoffs last season.
 With Denver in a rebuilding mode for the foreseeable future, the rest of the division can catch up and for Chargers fans this season looks even brighter.

 The Nationals left Spring Training amid a myriad of hope.
 This season started with the hope that the relatively young pitching staff can come together and sustain itself over the long course of the season.
 There’s also the hope that the starting pitching won’t rely heavily upon the questionable bullpen which was overworked much of last year due to starting pitching rarely working deep into games and the hope that the depth in the outfield would yield to more production in scoring.
 Even after three straight losses it's too early to judge this team and the season.
 There's still lots to be learned and lots of games yet to be played.

 As often with any start to the season, every team and fan base feels excitement about the start of a new season.
-Every team starts with high hopes whatever the expectations may be whether it's the post season or the fight for a .500 record.
+Every team starts with high hopes whatever the expectations may be whether it's the post season or the fight for a cheap broadway tickets wicked .500 record.

 After being swept by the Marlins to start the season 0-3, the Nationals paint a scary picture about what type of season lay in store.
 Yet even in these losses there is a bright side to be recognized.
 The fielding in the outfield can improve slightly and the Nationals haven't had a complete power failure that plagued them much of the previous season.

 Milledge may be struggling in CF and in his new lead off role, but changes can be made.
 The errors that occurred at the start of this season aren't any different than some of the errors last season, but practicing with new coach Grissom can help correct the issues in fielding.